 Strong U.S. meat exports have accounted for a growing share of meat demand over most of the past 20 years.
-Beef exports fell sharply in 2004 following the discovery of bovine spongiform encephalopathy (BSE) in December 2003 in a dairy cow in Washington State.
-Even with the growth in meat exports, domestic consumption of meats remains the dominant use, accounting for about 85 percent over the past 5 years.
+Beef exports fell sharply in 2004 following the discovery of bovine spongiform encephalopathy (BSE) in December 2003.
+Even with the growth in meat exports, domestic consumption of meats remains the dominant use, accounting for about 84 percent of U.S. use over the past 5 years.

 Embed this chart